awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

    At this point, the email address is verified\.

-## Allowing Users to Sign Up in Your App but Confirming Them as Administrator<a name="signing-up-users-in-your-app-and-confirming-them-as-admin"></a>
+## Allowing users to sign up in your app but confirming them as administrator<a name="signing-up-users-in-your-app-and-confirming-them-as-admin"></a>

 1. A user signs up in your app by entering a username, phone number and/or email address, and possibly other attributes\.